pjakiela/ECON523/exercises/E4-DD2.md

 Modify the code so that you only define `high_exposure` for births where the `meantba` variable is non-missing.
-Then we need to replace the missing values of `high_exposure` in the post-treatment period with the correct ones (based on the values in the same cluster in the pre-treatment period),  Here are three lines of code that will fix it:
+Then we need to replace the missing values of `high_exposure` in the post-treatment period with the correct ones (based on the values in the same cluster in the pre-treatment period).
+Here are three lines of code that will fix it:

 ```
 bys dhsclust:  egen maxtreat = max(high_exposure)